joergi/blog/content/posts/2025-07-18-use-many-different-git-accounts-automatically.md

 ## ToDo: signed commits for all git accounts
 As you can see, only the Github account has so far signed commits.
 This is something I also have to do for my other Git accounts.

+## Solved problems
+If you are on a corporate computer, it can happen that some outgoing ssh connections are blocked.
+I had to ask our admins to unblock the specific codeberg.org server.
+This costed my hours, because github and gitlab were perfectly working and I assumed that I set up something incorrectly in my environment, as codeberg was the only one server where I had 2 different git accounts.
+But at the end it was AGAIN the corporate firewall/security setting.
+This was really frustrating.
+So if you have problems, first check if it's the corporate setting!

 ## Still an unsolved problem
 when I create a new repository and I want to commit something, I get the following error message:
 ```shell